Crozzers/RestoreWindowPos/README.md

 ```

 The install process will bundle the python script into an EXE and install it to your `AppData\Local\Programs` folder.
-It will also add itself as a startup task, which you can then disable in the "start-up" tab of Task Manager.
+It will also add itself as a startup task, which you can manage in the "start-up" tab of Task Manager.

 ## Features